-Name of Applicant/Company .
-I am (Title) of (Applicant).
-My personal knowledge of the facts stated herein has been derived from my employment with (Applicant).
-I affirm that [Name of Applicant]:
+Name of Applicant/Company

+My name is I am (Title) of

+(Ap plicant).
+My personal kno wledge of the facts

+stated herein has been derived fro O

+(A

+[Name e of Applicant]:
-- [Utility] provides service that meets the Commission's definition of purely nomadic interconnected VoIP, which includes all of the following characteristics: (1) service may be used from more than one location or at multiple locations anywhere; (2) service can be accessed from any broadband connection; (3) service is provided to nomadic (portable) IP compatible communication devices; and (4) service provider cannot track exact location of calls; - [Utility] does not have facilities; and - [Utility] does not provide services qualifying as fixed interconnected VoIP.

-I affirm and declare under penalty of perjury under the laws of the State of California, including Rule 1.1 of the California Public Utilities Commission's Rules of Practice and Procedure, that, to the best of my knowledge, all of the statements and representations made in this Application are true and correct.
+[Utility] provides service that mee nomadic interconnected VoIP, wh (1) service may be used from more anywhere; (2) service can be access is provided to nomadic (portable) service provider cannot track exact [Utility] does not have facilities; as [Utility] does not provide services.
+I affirm and declare under penalty California, including Rule 1.1 of the Rules of Practice and Procedure, the statements and representations may ich includes all of the folloe than one location or at mosed from any broadband of IP compatible communicate location of calls; and a qualifying as fixed intercord of perjury under the laws the California Public Utilities that, to the best of my know wing characteristics: ultiple locations onnection; (3) service tion devices; and (4) onnected VoIP. of the State of es Commission's yledge, all of the

 Signature

-Name and Title
+1 Name and Title